gbeckers/Darr/docs/readcode.rst

     a = ArrayReshape[a, {2, 1024}];

 However, not all array types are supported in all environments (see table below).
-For example Maple does not have unsigned integers, and Python without numpy does not support multi-dimensional arrays.
-Hence Darr will not include code for for these environments with such arrays.

-In some environments, not all array numeric types can be read directly, although it can be done with more effort.
-For example, Matlab/Octave does not directly read complex numbers from file, or float16.
-In those cases, Darr generates slightly more involved code that still does what you want.
-You don't have to worry about it, because just copy-pasting the code will suffice.
+For example, Maple does not have unsigned integers, and Python without numpy does not support multi-dimensional arrays.
+Darr will not always include code for such cases, but it will include code if there are ways around this and the solution makes practical sense.
+For example, Matlab/Octave does not directly read complex numbers from file, or float16 numbers.
+But with slightly more involved code it can be done, and Darr will generate code for it.
+You don't have to worry about the code being more complex, because just copy-pasting the code will suffice.

 To see which languages are supported, use the 'readcodelanguages' property: